 You’re working on your 2014 marketing plan and have some budget available for social media.
 The problem: You have no one on staff who knows much about social media, aside from occasionally posting to their own Facebook page.

 What you need is a social media marketing consultant.
-But with so many people and agencies promoting themselves as social media “gurus,” how do you […]
+But with so many people and agencies promoting themselves as social media “gurus,” […]

 I was reviewing a potential client’s social media campaigns last week and was struck by the wide range of post topics.
 Many had nothing to do with the business, its services, it’s people or its target audience’s interests.
 It appeared that the goal was to use social sites to attract an audience – any audience.
 There was no rhyme or reason to the type of content or the social networks used.
 Most importantly, no real dialogue was happening.